Kanomble/celery_blast/README.md

 If there is no positive returncode after ten tries, the assembly file is skipped and the FTP-path that points to the file is written into a logfile.
 In the next step `makeblastdb` is used to format the downloaded and decompressed assembly files.

+<a name="makeblastdb"></a>
 #### Notes on the `makeblastdb` program and BLAST database formatting
 With the `makeblastdb` module custom BLAST databases are builded.
-Per default it will create a database for the input sequences, e.g. if you submit following cmd:
+Per default, it will create a database for the input sequences, e.g. if you submit following cmd:
 `makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the `bw_prot_db.faa`.
 The `-taxid` parameter is used to assign the taxonomic node 1140 (*Synechococcus elongatus* 7492) to all sequences that reside in the `bw_prot_db.faa` fasta file.
 If you have mutliple fasta files that needs to get formatted with the `makeblastdb` program, there are two options.
 First, you can pass multiple fasta files to the `-in` parameter.